ytaka/subcommand-optparse/README.md

 ## Usage

-Please see the files in the directory 'examples'
+For now, please see the files in the directory 'examples' and source codes.

+## License

+GPLv3

 ## Contributing